Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzPublicIPAddress.md

 ```

 ### -Name
-The name of the public IP Address.
+The name of the subnet.

 ```yaml
 Type: System.String